Generally, the travel appropriate for a business (B-1) visitor visa includes these examples of travel to;

 Yes, you will still need a visa to travel to the U.S. unless you qualify for the Visa Waiver Program (VWP).
 Travelers are advised that possession of the ABTC will not change visa requirements, your visa status, or the visa process for travel to the U.S. Review the Frequently Asked Questions for participants in APEC meetings in the United States.

-Full authority for issuance (and refusal) of visas lies with Consular Officers at U.S. Embassies and Consulates abroad.
+Full authority for issuance (and refusal) of visas lies with consular officers at U.S. Embassies and Consulates abroad.
 The BVC has no authority to override these decisions.
-In some special circumstances, when the BVC is contacted, there may be new or additional information which is subsequently provided to the embassy for consideration upon the applicant’s reapplication.
+In some special circumstances, when the BVC is contacted, there may be new or additional information which is subsequently provided to the embassy or consulate for consideration upon the applicant’s reapplication.
 Generally, if there is ample time between the refusal and the business event in the U.S., the applicant is welcome to reapply if he or she can present new evidence to overcome the previous grounds of refusal.

 Yes, because VWP travel is for visitor visa purposes.
 For VWP business travelers, the BVC can assist with visa information.
 Learn more about the VWP requirements on our Visa Waiver Program webpage.